hese are some of the more frequently asked questions we hear from our new eaters.

 Here’s a little secret: we hate the word “foodie.”
 We love food in all its forms, whether it’s fast food french fries or white truffle flecked pastas.
 Our food walks highlight the best the city has to offer, from homecooking to barbecue to high end haute cuisine.
 You don’t have to be a foodie to enjoy our tours; you just have to enjoy eating!

-The Downtown Soul Food Walk covers about 2 miles of easy walking on level ground.
+Depending upon the tour, the walks range from 1 to 2 miles on easy, flat ground.
 We walk at a moderate pace and also provide multiple relaxed seated tasting locations.
-But, we strongly recommend that you wear very comfortable shoes!
+But, we strongly recommend that you wear very comfortable shoes especially since the sidewalks in Atlanta tend to be very uneven!

 Absolutely!
 We explore off-the-beaten path neighborhoods and restaurants on our tours so that locals can get to know the hidden gems in our own city.
 Many of our local guests have told us that they never knew about the locations that we visit.
 Locals particularly enjoy meeting Atlanta owners and chefs and getting a deeper understanding of the history that makes Atlanta such a great place to live.
 One of our all-time favorite comments was from a local who told us that our tour made her proud to be an Atlantan.